Accessibility settings

 Over £100,000 30% 40% plus inflation 55% plus inflation

-Retail, Hospitality and Leisure Business Rates Relief 2023/2024
+Retail, Hospitality and Leisure Business Rates Relief 2023/2024 and 2024/2025

 Supporting Small Business Relief 2023

-At the 2022 Autumn Statement the Chancellor announced that the 2023 Supporting Small Business (SSB) scheme would cap bill increases at £600 per year for any business losing eligibility for some or all Small Business Rate Relief or Rural Rate Relief at the 2023 revaluation.
+At the 2022 Autumn Statement the Chancellor announced that the 2023 Supporting Small Business Relief (SSBR) scheme would cap bill increases at £600 per year for any business losing eligibility for some or all Small Business Rate Relief or Rural Rate Relief at the 2023 revaluation.
 Charities and Community Amateur Sports Clubs, who are already entitled to mandatory 80% relief, are not eligible for 2023 SSBR.

 Rural Rate Relief